 A Sacramento Tradition

 In 1994, 796 participants turned out for the inaugural Run to Feed the Hungry event on Thanksgiving morning.
-This Sacramento tradition, now celebrating a record-breaking 29,604 participants in 2017, is not only the largest run in Sacramento but also the largest Thanksgiving Day fun run in the country!
+This Sacramento tradition, proudly celebrating a record-breaking 29,604 participants in 2017, is not only the largest run in Sacramento, but also the largest Thanksgiving Day fun run in the country!

 Sacramento Food Bank & Family Services (SFBFS) owns, plans and hosts Run to Feed the Hungry.
 That means all funds raised directly benefit the organization and support programs.
 The costs associated with putting on this event are kept low as a result of our generous sponsors, contributions of goods and services and through the incredible volunteer efforts of the community!
 We're proud to consider you our family, friends and dedicated partners.
 See you Thanksgiving Day!